 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the mirc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Mirc.exe is not essential for Windows and will often cause problems.
-Mirc.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows\System32\drivers.
+Mirc.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder.

-The program has a visible window.
-There is no file information.
+The file is a file with no information about its developer.
 The mirc.exe file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 Mirc.exe is able to record keyboard and mouse inputs, monitor applications and hide itself.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 36% dangerous, however you should also read the user reviews.

 The software vendor offers the option to

 Important: Some malware camouflages itself as mirc.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example TROJ_GEN.R02LC0EG113 (detected by TrendMicro), and Artemis!5A05F4C7D229 or Artemis!713925DD59F1 (detected by McAfee).
 Therefore, you should check the mirc.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.